28 min read

 Voice search, while still not nearly as popular as Google or Bing, is continually getting more popular and will be especially important for local businesses in the near future.
 For a definitive guide on voice optimization for Google, click here.

-Leverage SEO With Other Channels
+Leverage SEO with Other Channels

 If you really want more traffic, however, it’s going to take more than just basic on-page SEO to make a huge difference.
 It’s far more powerful to take a multi-channel approach by integrating other channels such as social, PPC (aka Google Ads), forums, outside referrals, and even email to pull potential clients to your site.
 Think of all of these ways users can access your site like a giant funnel.
 By taking an integrated approach, you’ll be able to draw more traffic to your site, therefore benefitting your organic rankings in the long run.
 For example, Organifi, a growing superfood supplement brand, epitomizes this approach perfectly.
 Take a look at their traffic results from SimilarWeb: